-- Log must fit in the definition of Emergency and/or Critical Care as outlined above.
-Choose patient's that are unstable emergencies, for example, a stable limb fracture with no trauma would not be accepted, however a limb fracture with trauma history, shock, pain, etc. would be accepted.
+1. Log must fit in the definition of Emergency and/or Critical Care as outlined above.
+Choose patient's that are unstable emergencies, for example, a stable limb

+- fracture with no trauma would not be accepted, however a limb fracture with trauma history, shock, pain, etc. would be accepted.
 Ensure your log is clear on the difference!
 Pick your best cases. - 2.
 Ensure that you are using a myriad of skills, preferably advanced skills from the skills list in each of your cases.
 Your cases must reflect your advanced skills over and above those of an average technician or nurse.
 You want to be a VTS, show us what makes you more advanced!
-If all you really did was sedate a patient for radiographs, how does that differ from a general practice technician. - 3.
+If all you only sedated a patient for radiographs, how does that differ from a general practice technician? - 3.
+Do not ONLY include the skills from the skills list!!
+Yes, we want to see some of those, but we also want the other skills you used, such as vitals assessment, IV catheter etc. See the examples.
+If all you only note placement of a nasogastric tube, the case log will fail.
+The logs should incorporate cases you spent a considerable amount of time on a case, not simply doing a single procedure. - 4.
 Use of trade names, spelling errors, misuse of capitals (for example generic names capitalized), grammatical errors, will all result in the case log failing.
-This is a professional application, please treat it as such! - 4.
-Failure to fill in the form correctly: no weight, species, missing outcome, filling in dates incorrectly (note the Length of care, if it says a negative number, or a huge number, you have likely filled it in wrong!), or missing any information, will result in failure of that log.
+This is a professional application, please treat it as such! - 5.
+Failure to fill in the form correctly: no weight, species, missing outcome, filling in dates incorrectly (note the length of care automatically calculates, if it says a negative number, or a huge number, you have likely filled in the dates in wrong!), or missing any information, will result in failure of that log.